naja-atra/naja-atra/docs/README.md

 * Lightway.
 * Functional programing.
 * Filter chain support.
-* Session support, and can support distributed session by [this extention](https://github.com/keijack/python-simple-http-server-redis-session).
+* Session support, and can support distributed session by [this extention](https://github.com/naja-atra/naja-atra-redis-session).
-* You can use [this extention](https://github.com/keijack/python-simple-http-server-jinja) to support `jinja` views.
+* You can use [this extention](https://github.com/naja-atra/naja-atra-jinja) to support `jinja` views.
 * Spring MVC like request mapping.
 * SSL support.
 * Websocket support
 * Easy to use.
 * Free style controller writing.
-* Easily integraded with WSGI servers.
+* Easily integraded with WSGI servers with [this extention](https://github.com/naja-atra/naja-atra-wsgi).
-* Easily integraded with ASGI servers.
+* Easily integraded with ASGI servers with [this extension](https://github.com/naja-atra/naja-atra-asgi).
 Websocket will be supported when ASGI server enable websocket functions.
 * Coroutine mode support.

 ## Dependencies